 Creativity and Mental Health

 At Oakleaf, we believe that creativity and better mental health go hand in hand.
-So, we wanted to shine a light on some of the wonderful work that is going on behind the scenes to help maintain and strengthen this connection; giving you a closer look at our creative workshops, the challenges our clients are facing on a regular basis, and the staff and volunteers who make it all possible.
+So, we wanted to shine a light on some of the wonderful work that is going on behind the scenes that helps maintain and strengthen this connection, giving you a closer look at our creative workshops, the challenges our clients are facing on a regular basis, and the staff and volunteers who make it all possible.